null

 If you love baking chocolate and confections, you’ve likely come across the term couverture chocolate.
 And since you’re reading this, you’re here for an answer to the question that probably sprung to your mind - What is couverture chocolate and how does it differ from regular chocolate?

 In essence, the term couverture chocolate refers to high-quality chocolate widely used in the confectionery industry.
 What differentiates couverture chocolate from standard dark chocolate is the higher percentage of cocoa butter.
-In the US and Europe, couverture chocolate must contain at least 35 percent cocoa solids and 31 percent cocoa butter, with some couverture chocolates containing as much as 39 percent cocoa butter.
+To understand what is couverture, it's essential to note that in the US and Europe, couverture chocolate must contain at least 35 percent cocoa solids and 31 percent cocoa butter, with some couverture chocolates containing as much as 39 percent cocoa butter.

 That higher percentage of cocoa butter makes couverture chocolate more fluid when melte. with a richer flavor due to cacao grind time.
 These two differences make couverture chocolate a preferred choice among confectionery professionals, who find it perfect for tempering, using it to make such confections as truffles, bonbons, or pastries.